jumpstarter-dev/jumpstarter/python/docs/architecture.md

 #### Exporter

-The exporter is a service that can run locally or on another Linux device that "exports" the interfaces of the Device Under Test (DUT).
+The exporter is a service that can run locally or on another Linux device that "exports" the interfaces connected to the Device Under Test (DUT).
 The exporter implements a gRPC service (exposed via a unix socket) that a client can connect to directly or through a proxy server to interact with a specific device.